-The original K cars and their many variants were once so common on the roads, but have essentially disappeared in late 2013.
+The original K cars and their many variants were once so common on the roads, but have essentially disappeared in mid-2017.
 I haven’t seen a 600 of any type in years, despite the fact that Dodge made over 300,000 of them between 1983 and 1988.
 You’ll occasionally see the original Dodge Aries/Plymouth Reliant cars at AACA shows along with the top of the line Chrysler LeBaron convertibles.